sackn/diffeq/quantum.md

 After passing the zeroth qubit through a H-gate we geta deterministic result. $\vert X_0 \rangle$ will always evalulate to zero and thus $m_0$ = 0.
 In total,
 $$\vert \phi_{-} \rangle \implies \text{m0 = 1, m1 = 0}$$

+We are able to analyze things that maximally entangled, but how do we even get to this point in the first place.
+We can reach one of these four states by starting off with the following circuit: